pythoninchemistry/ch40208/CH40208/comp_chem_methods/vectors.md

 The $(x, y)$ coordinates given [above](position-vector-2-fig) are the coefficients used to define each position in the basis $(\mathbf{i}, \mathbf{j})$.
 :::

 This might seem an overly complicated way of thinking about coordinates in Cartesian space, but it highlights that writing down a position vector such as $(3, 4)$ is only meaningful if the basis vectors are defined.
-If we had chosen a different set of basis vectors, the _same_ positions would be described with _different_ vectors.
+If we had chosen a different set of basis vectors, the <em>same</em> positions would be described with <em>different</em> vectors.

 :::{figure,myclass} position-vector-alternate-basis-fig
 <img src="figures/vectors_and_matrices/position_vectors_alternate_basis.svg" width="400px" />